Matthew-Mosior/Basic-Variant-Parser/README.md

  ## Input

 A prerequisite for getting useful output from this script is to have the correct input file structure.
-This script requires that you provide a file that was produced using **vep**, or a **variant-calling format (vcf)** file.
+This script requires that you provide a file that was produced using **vep**, or a **vcf** file.

 ## Usage